 2. Crispy Rotisserie-Style Chicken

 On the other hand, if you prefer more like a rotisserie-style, you don’t need to add any broth at all.
-Once the chicken is finished cooking in the crockpot.
+Once the chicken is finished cooking in the slow cooker.
 Carefully remove it and place it under the broiler for 5 minutes until the skin is slightly browned and crispy.